Keystroke Dynamics: Concepts, Techniques, and Applications: Other Applications of Keystroke Dynamics

 \subsection{Mental Fatigue Detection}

 Conducting intricate tasks requires attentiveness.
 Fatigue contributes to errors and mistakes.
-Long haul truck drivers that have worked long hours, often suffer from an increase in fatigue related accidents.
+Long-haul truck drivers who have worked long hours often suffer from an increase in fatigue-related accidents.
 Drivers are now required to comply with Electronic Logging Devices, or ELD, to limit the time on the road in an attempt to reduce accidents.
-Electronic Log Books is congressionally mandated, and intended to help create a safer work environment for drivers.
-An ELD synchronizes with a vehicle engine to automatically record driving time, for easier and more accurate hours of service recording.
-Similar to driving risks, other professions such as surgeons, first responders, and pilots, can also benefit from fatigue detection.
-However in this case, instead of limiting productivity by time, dangerous levels of fatigue can be detected by the way a user types using Keystroke Dynamics \cite{acien2022detection}.
+Electronic logbooks are congressionally mandated and intended to help create a safer work environment for drivers.
+An ELD synchronizes with a vehicle engine to automatically record driving time for easier and more accurate hours of service recording.
+Similar to driving risks, other professions, such as surgeons, first responders, and pilots, can also benefit from fatigue detection.
+Instead of limiting productivity by time, dangerous levels of fatigue can be detected by the way a user types using Keystroke Dynamics \cite{acien2022detection}.